American Studies: Digital Maine

-Sponsor: Bruce Maxwell, Professor of Computer Science (firstname.lastname@example.org)
+Sponsor: Oliver Layton, Assistant Professor in Computer Science (firstname.lastname@example.org)

 Sponsor: Dan LaFave, Assistant Professor of Economics (email@example.com)

 Research in the economics of global health brings students to the intersection of economics, public health, and medicine.
 My work focuses on issues related to young children and early-life human capital development in China, Indonesia, and Ethiopia, and works with both publicly available surveys and personally collected datasets.
 Some current projects examine the role of infrastructure – roads, electricity, etc. – in impacting health as well as how health traits and habits are passed down between generations.
 I’m looking for a student interested not only in global health but also in computer programming to assist in data acquisition, formatting, and cleaning.
-Qualified candidates should have strong quantitative and analytical skills, attention to detail and time-management, and some prior programming experience.
+Qualified candidates should have strong quantitative and analytical skills.
+Prior programming experience is also welcome, although not necessary.
 The selected student can expect to gain an understanding of how health is central to the process of economic development and how international researchers approach frontline issues.

-Sponsor: Sahan Dissanayake, Assistant Professor of Economics (firstname.lastname@example.org)
+Sponsor: James Siodla, Assistant Professor of Economics (firstname.lastname@example.org)

 Economics: Statistical Abstract of the Greater Waterville Area